SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 All hands-on practice for this pathway should be completed in the assigned Fabric Sandbox Workspace.

 The HDB Resales sandbox report is used because it is based on public and relatable data.
-It allows users to practise report consumption and interpretation without using confidential institutional data.
+It allows learners to practise report consumption and interpretation without using confidential institutional data.

-Users should not upload real confidential or restricted data for this pathway.
+Learners should not upload real confidential or restricted data for this pathway.

 ![Report consumer sandbox learning path](../../assets/images/report-consumer-sandbox-learning-path.png)

+> Image: Report consumer sandbox learning path showing how learners access the sandbox workspace, open a report, check report context, use filters, interact with visuals, interpret one insight responsibly, and identify what not to do.

 ## Recommended hands-on experiment